realm/realm-MultiUserTasksTutorial/README.md

 <center> <img src="/Graphics/final-storyboard-config.png" /></center>

-## 3. Creating the Login View Controller
+## 3. Configuring the Login View Controller

-In this section we will create a new view controller that will allow you to log in an existing user account, or create a new account
+In this section we will rename and then configure the TasksLoginViewController that will allow you to log in an existing user account, or create a new account

   1. Open the  `view controller` file in the project naivator.
 Click once on it to enable editing of the file name; change the name to `TasksLoginViewController` and press return to rename the file.
-  2. Clicking on the filename shlud also have opned the newly renamed file in the editor.
+  2. Clicking on the filename should also have opened the newly renamed file in the editor.
 Here too you should replace all references to `ViewController` in the comments and class name with `TasksLoginViewController`
-  3. Also on the "General" tab, enter an organization name and select a team name (you may need to log in to your Apple developer account via Xcode's Preferences/Account pane)
-4. Switch to the "Capabilities" tab and turn on the "Keychain Sharing" switch.

-Next, we are going to updat ehte contents ofthis vciew cohtroller and take it from a generic empty controller to one that can display our Login Panel.
+  3. Next, we are going to update the contents of this view controller and take it from a generic, empty controller to one that can display our Login Panel.

-Start by modifying the imports to read as follows:
+  4. Start by modifying the imports to read as follows:

 ```swift